Organizational Dynamics (DYNM)

 DYNM 6240 Leadership: Mindset to Action

-In this experiential course, theory and learning are put to work towards action in consideration of your personal context.
-We will examine various mindsets for leadership such as systems thinking, appreciative inquiry, servant leadership, feedback, and reflection.
-Through discussions and assignments, you will strengthen and deepen your knowledge of leadership styles, develop and refine your leadership style, and better articulate who you are as a leader.
-Throughout the course, you will assess and reflect on your leadership mindsets to explore how those mindsets are manifested in your actions; identify areas to explore and develop; and determine ways to experiment with and implement new approaches.
-You will reflect upon and reconcile what your leadership mindsets offer with what you do in your actions.
+In this experiential and application course, theory and learning are put to work towards action in consideration of your personal context to hone your leadership style.
+A framework will be followed: Theory, Mindset, Action, Outcome.
+Through discussions and assignments, you will strengthen and deepen your knowledge of leadership, develop and refine your leadership style, and better articulate who you are as a leader.
+Throughout the course, you will assess and reflect on your mindsets to explore how they manifest in your actions, identify areas to explore and develop, determine ways to experiment with and implement new approaches, and reconcile your intent with the outcomes.
 A personal leadership narrative will be created, incorporating analysis of your past and present leadership mindsets with your plan for moving forward.
-Theory and practice unite to support you wherever you are on your leadership journey: whether you are an emerging leader, a new leader, a transitioning leader, or a leader of leaders.
+Theory and practice come together to support you wherever you are on your leadership journey.
 Non-Dynamics students: please include a brief job description in your Permissions Request.

 1 Course Unit